A UK-based mobility tech firm, Coastr, has hired a former Nissan President and CEO, Hiroto Saikawa (pictured above).

 “We are extremely excited that Saikawa-san has agreed to be a part of Coastr’s journey.
 Having him join the advisory team will be a huge boost for Coastr, and not only in steering our expansion plans into the Japanese and Asian markets – his unparalleled experience in the automotive industry will be invaluable to our board to help us shape our strategy and achieve our long term vision.”

-Kia Sorento PHEV Car Review
+Kia Sportage Car Review

-Kia has added a PHEV version to the new Sorento.
-We find out if it fits with fleet.
+Kia has facelifted its best selling car, the Sportage.
+We find out how it fits for fleet.

 JOIN THE DISCUSSION